Wormholeby: Eric Brown, Keith Brooke

 File Under: Science Fiction [ Who wants to live forever? | Old caps | New Worlds | Believe no one ]

-Eric Brown is the BSFA award-winning author of more than 20 novels and as many novellas.
-He has had many short stories published in Interzone magazine and was, for many years, the SF and Fantasy reviewer for The Guardian
+Eric Brown was the BSFA award-winning author of more than 20 novels and as many novellas.
+He had many short stories published in Interzone magazine and was, for many years, the SF and Fantasy reviewer for The Guardian

 Keith Brooke is the Philip K. Dick award shortlisted author of more than a dozen novels for adults and teenagers.
 He was the editor for Infinity Plus magazine and has written non-fiction on the SF genre for Palgrave Macmillan.

 “Brown and Brooke offer a compelling genre blend of hard science fiction and murder mystery that will appeal to fans of Jeff VanderMeer and Peter F. Hamilton.”